eNMS-automation/eNMS/README.md

 eNAPALM is a web interface for NAPALM and Netmiko.
 It allows to send scripts (plain text script or Jinja2 templates along with a YAML file) to one or more devices using netmiko or NAPALM, and to retrieve and store the output of NAPALM getters.

-It also includes a daemon, implemented with APScheduler, for the user to run specific actions (retrieve the getters, send a script) on a regular basis.
+It also includes a daemon, implemented with APScheduler, for the user to retrieve NAPALM getters on a regular basis (every hour, every day, etc) or to send a script at a given point in time.

+eNAPALM is implemented with Flask, Bootstrap, jQuery, SQL Alchemy (database) and AP Scheduler (crontab-like functionnalities).

 ![eNAPALM](https://github.com/afourmy/e-napalm/blob/master/readme/napalm_configuration.png)